 Marketing Truth #2: You’ll get what you give

-Another trap I have seen small business owners walk into is when they were spreading themselves too thin.
-They were thinking that a lot of marketing indeed helps a lot.
+Another trap I have seen small business owners walk into is spreading themselves too thin.
+In what is an understandable thought process, they were thinking that a lot of marketing helps a lot.
 And they were hoping to become a success sooner by doing more.

 So when thinking about the most common small business marketing truths, don’t forget: As small business owners, we wear many hats.
 And our well-being is central to running our business.
 So pace yourself to keep everything moving.